Holy See: Terminology

 The papal throne (cathedra), in the apse of Archbasilica of Saint John Lateran, symbolises the Holy See.

 The word "see" comes from the Latin word sedes, meaning 'seat', which refers to the episcopal throne (cathedra).
 The term "Apostolic See" can refer to any see founded by one of the Twelve Apostles.
-When used with the definite article, it is used in the Catholic Church to refer specifically to the see of the Bishop of Rome, whom that Church sees as the successor of Saint Peter.
+When used with the definite article, it is used in the Catholic Church to refer specifically to the see of the Bishop of Rome, whom that Church considers the successor of Saint Peter.
 While St. Peter's Basilica in Vatican City is perhaps the church most associated with the papacy, the actual cathedral of the Holy See is the Archbasilica of Saint John Lateran in Rome.
 (Note: Although Saint John Lateran is legally within Rome, it is one of the properties of the Holy See granted extraterritorial privileges.)

-In the Roman Catholic Church, only the see of the Pope bears the right to be addressed symbolically as "holy".
+In the Catholic Church, only the see of the Pope bears the right to be addressed symbolically as "holy".
 There was one exception to this rule, represented by the Bishopric of Mainz.
 During the Holy Roman Empire, the former Archbishopric of Mainz, which was also of electoral and primatial rank, had the privilege to bear the title of "the Holy See of Mainz" (Latin: Sancta Sedes Moguntina).
+However, the diocese of Mainz is still referred to as the Holy See.